What We Do

 Jawun increases the capacity of Indigenous leaders, organisations and communities to achieve their own development goals.
 This in turn leads to lasting, material and measurable improvements in the lives of Indigenous people in those communities.

-This year Jawun will place around 400 secondees from Australia’s leading companies and government agencies into Indigenous organisations in nine regions across Australia.
+This year Jawun will place around 400 secondees from Australia’s leading companies and government agencies into Indigenous organisations in ten regions across Australia.
 These secondees use their skills and expertise to support the Indigenous organisations in achieving their aims.
 Their combined efforts equate to an annual in-kind contribution of approximately $14 million.

 How Jawun works